 For the internal components visit the Advanced page.

-Hunter (hunting) placed the stem at the 3:00 position, and was not railroad approved.
-The cases have a front lid to protect the dial and glass crystal, which opens by depressing the crown.
+Hunter (hunting) cases have the stem located at the 3:00 position, and they were not railroad approved.
+This style has a front lid to protect the dial and the glass crystal, which opens by depressing the crown.

 There is no such thing as a double hunter or a half hunter.